๐Ÿ”ฌCondensed Matter Physics

 Self-Check Questions

-2. A material has a band gap of 1.1 eV with the conduction band minimum at the Γ\Gamma point and valence band maximum at the XX point.
+2. A material has a band gap of 1.1 eV with the conduction band minimum at the XX point and valence band maximum at the ฮ“\Gamma point.
 Is this a direct or indirect gap?
 What implications does this have for optical applications?

 3. Compare how the Fermi level position differs between a metal, an intrinsic semiconductor, and an insulator.
-How does each case determine electrical conductivity?
+How does each case determine electrical conductivity and its temperature dependence?

-5. If an FRQ asks you to explain why LEDs are made from GaAs rather than silicon, what band structure concepts would you invoke?
-Structure a response that connects gap type, optical transitions, and momentum conservation.
+5. Explain why LEDs are made from GaAs-family materials rather than silicon, invoking band structure concepts.
+Your answer should connect gap type, optical transition selection rules, and crystal momentum conservation.